(previously known as Ocystola callista)

 The Caterpillars of this species live in a hollowed out twig which they carry around.
 The caterpillars probably feed on various species of

-The caterpillars are thought to pupate in their twig, anchoring it to a branch or convenient object.
+The caterpillars pupate in their twig, anchoring it to a branch or convenient object.

 The species has been found in :

 Further reading :